 - Platinum Card® from American Express (Review): Higher annual fee, 5X points for certain travel purchases, luxury travel benefits

-- Citi Prestige® Card (Review): Same annual fee, 3X points on air travel and hotels, 2X points on dining and entertainment
+- Citi Prestige® Card (Review): Similar annual fee, 5X points on air travel and dining, 3X points on hotels and cruise lines

 - Premium Airline and Hotel Credit Cards: High annual fees, co-branded with certain airlines and hotels, travel credits and other benefits

 - Mastercard® Black Card™ (Review): Similar annual fee, worse rewards, meager travel benefits

 The Platinum Card from American Express (Review) has a different kind of rewards program, centered for the most part around the Amex Travel service.
 But you’ll have a few more options than that too, along with some great benefits.

 - 5X Membership Rewards points per dollar on:

 - flights booked directly with airlines or with American Express Travel

 - eligible hotels booked with the American Express Travel portal